Magnetism in Gemstones

 Another example of jewelry that can be tested with a magnet is pictured below.
 The silver bezel around the “Turquoise” pendant is not magnetic and does not interfere with testing of the stone.
 The blue stone shows no magnetic attraction, indicating it is not genuine Turquoise.
 This common imitation is made of dyed Magnesite.

 Imitation Turquoise (Inert)

 Even though cobalt in blue synthetic Spinel is often clearly detectable with a hand-held spectroscope, the concentration of cobalt is so low that it is never detectable with a magnet.
-In most natural blue Spinels, iron is primarily responsible for the gray-blue or green-blue colors, and the concentration of iron is always sufficient to cause some degree of magnetic attraction.
+Most natural blue Spinels contain some cobalt, but iron is primarily responsible for the gray-blue or green-blue colors, and the concentration of iron is always sufficient to cause some degree of magnetic attraction.
 For more detailed information about Spinel, including pink, red and other colors, refer to the Spinel section of this website.